3dcitydb/3dcitydb-web-map/README.md

 ## New features

-The current 3DCityDB-Web-Map-Client is equipped with an extension that provides better support while operating on mobile devices.
+The current 3DCityDB-Web-Map-Client is equipped with an extension that provides better support for mobile devices.
 The extension comes with a built-in mobile detector, which can automatically detect and adjust the client's behaviors accordingly to whether the 3DCityDB-Web-Map-Client is operating on a mobile device.
 Some of the most important mobile features enabled by this extension are listed as follows: